Indie DCC Publisher Hub

 • We encourage brand-new creators to take the plunge!
 It’s perfectly fine (and, in fact, encouraged) for you to use this license to publish your very first product.
 Welcome to our publishing family!
 You’ll only get better as you get more experienced.

 • We purchase copies of your physical product to sell in our online store and at conventions.
 We offer generous terms.
-We also will sell your PDF edition in our online store and pay you a royalty on those sales.

-• We will help support your Kickstarter with advice and promotion via our web site, social media, and newsletters.
+• We will help support your Kickstarter with advice and promotion via our website, social media, and newsletters.

 Email us at info@goodman-games.com for a full copy of the license!